amitvashist7/test-haproxy/README.md

 Then, haproxy balances in `http` mode at port `80` and balances in `tcp` on port at port `22`.

 In this way, you can do the load balancing both in `tcp` and in `http` at the same time.

+In `TCP_PORTS`, if you set port that ends with '/ssl', for example `2222/ssl`, HAProxy will set ssl termination on port `2222`.

 Note: